 You may, but that doesn’t mean that you should.
 Often, naming multiple personal representatives presents difficulties, as they don’t always agree on how to handle your estate.
 Remember, some properties may need to be sold in order to pay off creditors or handle cash bequests.

-A wiser option is naming a single personal representative, with an alternate (or two) listed in the event the named personal representative is unable or unwilling to fulfill the role. - Do I have to choose a personal representative from Arizona?
+A wiser option is naming a single personal representative, with an alternate (or two) listed in the event the first-named personal representative is unable or unwilling to fulfill the role.

 No, a personal representative can live anywhere in the United States.
 Although they may not have to appear in court, they do need to be able to secure all of your probate assets and may need to travel to Arizona to accomplish that.